jajpohke/USBtoC64_AMI_CFG_Adv/README.md

 👉 **[Original Project Hardware Guide](https://github.com/emanuelelaface/USBtoC64)**

----

 ## 🚥 LED Status & Visual Feedback

 The WS2812B RGB LED provides instant visual feedback on the adapter's state and your inputs.
-It's your primary diagnostic tool without needing a PC.
+It's your primary diagnostic tool without needing a PC; if your behaviour is wrong maybe your board has RGB driver swapped with GBR....just change it in global.h

 ### 1. Boot & Auto-Detection (Idle State)
-Once you have finished the assembly, you can instantly verify if the firmware and auto-detection are working correctly.
-Power on your classic computer **without connecting any USB joystick yet**:
+Once you have finished the assembly, you can use the installed slide switch to select:
 * 🟠 **Orange/Amber:** Detected a **Commodore 64** (just like a yellowed breadbin case).
 * ⚪ **White:** Detected an **Amiga** (I know that CD32 and CDTV are black but....).

+NOTE: A watchdog has been implemeted if you forget C64 mode plugged to Amiga; it will go to Amiga mode.
+Some Amigas however will trigger this watchdog only when you load a game or a diagnostic that initialize joy1/2 ports; in this scenario watchdog cant work if you plan to use a mouse (you'll see the orange light, so just unplug and move switch to amiga mode and led will become correctly white).
+  If you experience issues you can turnoff watchdog from Globals.h.

 ### 2. Engine Mode Indication
 The adapter features two different processing engines, and the LED tells you which one is currently driving your controller: